janko/rodauth-rails/README.md

 $ rails db:migrate
 ```

-The `rodauth.rb` initializer sets the constant for your Rodauth app, which will
+The `rodauth.rb` initializer assigns the constant for your Rodauth app, which
-be inserted into your middleware stack.
+will be called by the middleware that's added in front of your Rails router.

 ```rb
 # config/initializers/rodauth.rb